British Library: Move to St Pancras (1997–present)

-In the middle of the building is a six-storey glass tower inspired by a similar structure in the Beinecke Library, containing the King's Library with 65,000 printed volumes along with other pamphlets, manuscripts and maps collected by King George III between 1763 and 1820.
-In December 2009 a new storage building at Boston Spa was opened by Rosie Winterton.
-The new facility, costing £26 million, has a capacity for seven million items, stored in more than 140,000 bar-coded containers and which are retrieved by robots from the 162.7 miles of temperature and humidity-controlled storage space.
+A central six-storey glass tower inspired by a similar structure in the Beinecke Library, contains the King's Library with 65,000 printed volumes along with other pamphlets, manuscripts and maps collected by King George III between 1763 and 1820.
 The Euston Road building was Grade I listed on 1 August 2015.

+In December 2009 the storage building at Boston Spa was opened by Rosie Winterton.
+The facility, costing £26 million, has a capacity for seven million items, stored in more than 140,000 bar-coded containers, which are retrieved by robots from the 162.7 miles of temperature and humidity-controlled storage space.

-The British Library has plans to open a third location in Leeds, potentially located in the Grade 1 listed Temple Works.
+The British Library has plans to open a third location in Leeds, potentially located in the Grade I listed Temple Works.

 Digital archiving and Digital Library System

 In 2005 the British Library started the UK Web Archive project, collecting and preserving websites from the UK.
 Each time the library collected data, it contacted the website owners for the permission to archive their websites.

 In 2012 the UK legal deposit libraries signed a memorandum of understanding that have allowed the library: to automatically collect all websites and create a shared technical infrastructure implementing the Digital Library System (DLS) developed by the British Library.
 On 5 April 2013 the Library announced a project to archive all sites with the suffix .uk in a bid to preserve the nation's "digital memory" (which as of then amounted to about 4.8 million sites containing 1 billion web pages).
 The Library made all the material publicly available to users by the end of 2013, and would ensure that, through technological advancements, all the material is preserved for future generations, despite the fluidity of the Internet.
 After UK government passed the "Legal Deposit Libraries (Non-Print Works) Regulations 2013", British Library were able to add an extension to the Legal Deposit Libraries Act 2003 to include non-print electronic publications from 6 April 2013.

 Four storage nodes locations (in London, Boston Spa, Aberystwyth, and Edinburgh) are linked via a secure network in constant communication automatically replicate, self-check, and repair data.
 A complete crawl of every .uk domain (and other Top-level domains) has been added annually to the DLS since 2013, which also contains all of the Internet Archive's 1996–2013 .uk collection.
 The policy and system is based on that of the Bibliothèque nationale de France, which has crawled the .fr domain annually since 2006; with the help of the Internet Archive until 2010.